 We went during Andy’s lunch break, thus his fancy attire:

-Inside of the court house chapel:
+Inside of the court house chapel.
+Thus wasn’t going to work for us.

 The dress led to getting 2 bouquets, which led to DIY photo shoot including 3 locations, which led to a bachelorette party!
 This was all planned while on vacation.
 We can’t just hang out and relax, we maniac around all the time, even on vay-cay!
 Naturally, the bachelorette party happened first, at a restaurant called Le Ti.
 We had costumes, music, laughing, and dancing.
 This picture collage sums up the fun and silliness we experienced…